Lars Peterson

 Lars Peterson (born 1936 in Vansbro, Sweden) is an orthopedist, known as "the father of autologous cell implantation".

 Beginning in 1987, Peterson co-pioneered, with colleague Mats Brittberg and others, autologous chondrocyte implantation, a method of repairing cartilage using a patient's own cartilage cells.
 He was honored for his work at Genzyme in 2009.

 He is also a professor and sports physician, and has been a Swedish national league football and ice hockey player, active in both Örgryte IS and Frölunda HC.

-Lars Peterson's sports career started early in most sports, but soccer and ice hockey were dominating, ending up playing in the Swedish National League in both sports with Örgryte IS, ending on fourth place and Västra Frölunda IF, ending first place, respectively.
+Peterson's sports career started early in most sports, ending up playing in the Swedish National League in both soccer and hockey with Örgryte IS, ending on fourth place and Västra Frölunda IF, ending first place, respectively.
 Along with playing soccer and football, he studied medicine at the University of Gothenburg and graduated in 1966.

-He served his Residency in General Surgery in Kungälvs Hospital and his orthopaedic residency in Sahlgrenska University Hospital from 1967-1974 and became specialist in General Surgery 1972 and in Orthopaedic Surgery 1974.
+He served his Residency in General Surgery in Kungälvs Hospital, his orthopaedic residency in Sahlgrenska University Hospital from 1967 to 1974, and became specialist in General Surgery 1972 and in Orthopaedic Surgery 1974.
 In 1974, Peterson defended his doctoral thesis: Fracture of the Neck of the Talus, An Experimental and Clinical Study.